DavidTokar12/PragmaPrompt/README.md

 > ⚠️ When you call `.render(...)` from module scope, guard it with `if __name__ == "__main__":` to avoid importing the same module recursively during rendering.

-### Typed data all the way through

-`Prompt` and `Component` descriptors are fully generic: in `MyPrompts`, `summarize` is a `Prompt[ContextData, RenderData]`, while `MyComponents.output_format` is a `Component[MyRenderModel]`.
-When you access `MyPrompts.summarize.context`, `MyPrompts.summarize.render_model`, or `MyPrompts.constants`, those helpers return the concrete types you declared.
-Static analyzers such as MyPy or Pyright can therefore catch mismatches in your context, render model, or shared constants before you ever run a render.

 ## Composing Prompts with Components